 1. Bloat (GDV)

-I thought I should list this first as bloat (also called gastric dilation volvulus, or GDV) is a life-threatening emergency, and you must be aware of it.
+I decided to list this first as bloat (also called gastric dilation volvulus, or GDV) is a life-threatening emergency, and you must be aware of it.

 Bloat has become more common in deep-chested dogs like German Shepherds.